 Later researchers have investigated the existence of a sensitive period for second language acquisition.
 When it comes to age effects on L2 rather than L1 proficiency, researchers must contend with the possible effects of L2 on L1 and with the correlation between age and non-maturational factors.
-As reviewed by Johnson and Newport (1989), the literature suggests that in studies of immigrants age of arrival to a host country is the only predictor of L2 proficiency and that late learners have an initial and short-lived advantage over early learners which is reversed when measured by ultimate attainment.
+As reviewed by Johnson and Newport (1989), the literature suggests that in studies of immigrants, age of arrival to a host country is the only predictor of L2 proficiency; and that late learners have an initial and short-lived advantage over early learners which is reversed when measured by ultimate attainment.

-Johnson and Newport (1989), studying Chinese and Korean immigrants to America, argue that their performance on tests of grammaticality judgments for English morphology and syntax is best predicted by their age of arrival, that is to say, their immersion in L2. [relevant criticism] Oyama (1976) argues for a sensitive period in acquiring L2 phonology. [criticism]
+Additionally, Johnson and Newport (1989), studied Chinese and Korean speakers that immigrated to America, and argued that their performance on tests of grammaticality judgments for English morphology and syntax is best predicted by their age of arrival that is to say, their immersion in L2. [relevant criticism] Oyama (1976) argues for a sensitive period in acquiring L2 phonology. [criticism]

 (past tense?)

-Research on Nonmaturational Factors Affecting Language Acquisition
+Evidence for Nonmaturational Factors Affecting Language Acquisition

 The latter, environmental possibility points to the importance of an immersive environment for L2 acquisition.
 There exist differences in affective and sociological learning conditions for early and late learners, especially for immigrant populations.
 Children in school settings are more likely to receive an immersive environment with good and constant input from native speakers, whereas late learners are more likely to be less assimilated into a social environment with good input.
-Late learners may be further hindered by consciousness of social stigmas associated with foreign accents, which creates a feedback loop because self-conscious or unmotivated speakers will speak less in the second language.
+Late learners may be further hindered by consciousness of social stigmas associated with foreign accents, which creates a feedback loop because self-conscious or unmotivated speakers will speak less in the second language.(you can cite Terry here)

 Terry Au (ms) ----